 Note: The information in this topic is specific only to Dynamics 365 for Finance and Operations.
 For information about Business process modeler and Microsoft Dynamics AX 2012, see Business process modeler.

-To effectively use BPM, you must have Microsoft Office 2010 and a Microsoft Visual Studio Team Services (VSTS) project.
+To effectively use BPM, you must have Microsoft Office 2010 and a Microsoft Azure DevOps project.

 Follow these steps to access BPM.

 Sign in, open a project, and then select the Business process modeler tile.
 The Business process libraries page has three sections:

 - My libraries – This section contains business processes that the user has created or added.